afiestas/gluetun-sync/README.md

 - **Auto Monitoring**: Continuously watches Gluetun for port changes.
 - **Configurable Actions**: HTTP requests to update services or send notifications.
-- **Authenticated actions**: HTTP requests are executed in serie and cookies/authorization headers are carried on
+- **Authenticated actions**: HTTP requests are executed in series and cookies/authorization headers are carried on
 - **Flexible Configuration**: Support for JSON, TOML, and YAML configuration files.
 - **Docker Friendly**: Designed to run in a Docker container.